Donations and loans to other individuals and organisations

 Changes to the confidentiality rules on donations and loans to Northern Ireland political parties and regulated donees from 1 July 2017

-The Transparency of Donations and Loans etc. (Northern Ireland Political Parties) Order 2018 (the Order) was laid before the UK Parliament on 23 November 2017.
+The Transparency of Donations and Loans etc. (Northern Ireland Political Parties) Order 2018 was made on 7 March 2018.

-If it gets Parliamentary approval, it will change the rules on confidentiality of donations and loans to Northern Ireland political parties and regulated donees (members of political parties, members associations, and holders of elective office such as MPs, MEPs, MLAs and councillors).
+It changes the rules on the confidentiality of donations and loans to Northern Ireland political parties and regulated donees (members of registered political parties, members associations, and holders of relevant elective office such as MPs, MEPs, MLAs and councillors).

 Guidance for other individuals and organisations we regulate